Cognipeer/smart-agent/examples/structured-output/README.md

 # Structured Output Example

-This example shows how to use `outputSchema` with `createSmartAgent` to get typed, Zod-validated results from the agent.
+This example shows how to use `outputSchema` with `createAgent` to get typed, Zod-validated results from the agent.

 ## What it does
 - Defines a Zod schema for the expected final answer